Hazelnut

 1 pack hazelnuts (whole, but chopped would be easier I’d guess)

-1 cup sugar (I went with normal brown sugar as I feel brown=caramelize, but it doesn’t matter which type much)
+1 cup sugar (I went with normal brown sugar as I feel brown=caramelize,

 1 tbsp dairy free butter (or use oil)